 5 Things Olympic Bodies Teach Us About Health

-Like billions of people around the world, I love watching the Olympic games.
-Naturally, as someone who recovered from an eating disorder and used to yo-yo diet, one of the things I find most fascinating about the Olympics is the athletes body types.
+Like billions of people around the world, I love watching the Olympics.
+As someone who recovered from an eating disorder and used to yo-yo diet, one of the things I find most fascinating about the Olympics is the athlete's bodies.

 Here are 5 things Olympic bodies can teach us about health: